tplobo/restore-spaces/README.md

    killall Dock
    ```

-   Instead, the `plist` file is read and used to validate the list of spaces
+   Instead, that `plist` file is read and used to validate the list of spaces
    used to save the environment state.

-1. There are no official APIs for putting two windows in split-view fullscreen
+1. There are no official APIs for putting two windows in **split-view**
-   mode, so the current approach is to place all windows that had a fullscreen
+   fullscreen mode, so the current approach is to place all windows that had a fullscreen
    state (split-view or not) into single fullscreen.
 Split-view has to be set
    manually by the user (with the mouse) after calling `applyEnvironmentState`.

-1. Window IDs change when you close/open an app.
-The current implementation
+1. **Window IDs change when you close/open an app.** The current implementation is
-   needs to be changed to take into account this.
+   able to restore a window to a desired space during `apply` if that window
+   title is the same as it was during the `save` call.
+If the title changes for
+   any reason, that window will not be recognized.
+   In the particular case of apps in which windows can have multiple tabs, the
+   title tends to coincide with the title of the tab currently selected.
+This
+   is taken into account by the module with the `multitab_apps` settings, which
+   specifies for which apps the `save` and `apply` functions may cycle through
+   all tabs of each window to gather a list of titles.
+This is done using a
+   custom function developed in `applescript`.
+Windows are then restored during
+   `apply` by determiing whether they have a counterpart in the saved states,
+   by comparing the current list of tabs with the saved one.
+Thresholds for
+   what is considered a "counterpart" are defined by the `multitab_comparison`
+   setting, by establishing a fraction of the list of tabs that must coincide
+   (regardless of the order).
+Two fractions are defined, for comparing "short"
+   and "long" tab lists, with the number of tabs that switches between them
+   defined in `critical_tab_count`.

 1. The function `spaces.moveWindowtoSpace` function [stopped working in MacOS
    14.5](https://github.com/Hammerspoon/hammerspoon/pull/3638).
 The current